Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

-Let us underline an important feature of the second approach.
-The passage from the values $\phi_I$ to their density is not just a technical tool simplifying the computations.
-It also allows to consider all values of the instanton number $k$ together, and the saddle point equation implicitly includes stability of the `energy' functional with respect to adding or removing one instanton.
+Nevertheless, the outcome of the saddle point analysis, taking the finiteness (and thus discreteness) of the Young diagrams into account, is relatively accurate.
+Let us discuss how this can be done.

-Now, in the limit of large $A$ we still assume that the partition function is dominated by diagrams with many instantons and that the shape of the most contributing Young diagrams tends to some smooth limit shape.
-However, it is complicated to write a residue at a pole of (\ref{ZkfafPQ}) in terms of the profile function or in terms of the density of $\phi_i$, since finite $\epsilon_{1,2}$ cannot be omitted.
-In other words, the discreteness of the Young diagrams can not be completely ignored, even if the diagrams are large.
-Nevertheless, we can apply the stationary point approximation to the integral (\ref{ZkfafPQ}) directly in terms of the variables $\phi_i$.
-We keep in mind two insights from the review above, though.
-Firstly, we should expect that the saddle point is not a regular point, but a pole of the integrand (the most contributing one).
-So, instead of the usual approximation by a Gauss integral near the saddle point, we should perform a contour integration around it.
-Secondly, we will need to manually include the condition that the number of the instantons $k$ is also, in a sense, stable.
-Due to the discrete nature of our problem, we can not compute the derivatives with respect to $k$, and instead we perform the `discrete variation', requiring $Z_k$ not change when we add or remove one instanton.
-Straightforward application of the saddle point method to the computation of the Nekrasov partition function is always complicated by fining the correct normalisation factor.
-To avoid the problem one usually looks for logarithmic derivatives of the partition function instead, which can be physically interpreted as expectation values of certain `observables' and computed directly from the fixed point data.
-In the non-equivariant limit the standard approach is to look for
+Firstly, we cannot replace the summation over the Young diagrams by a functional integral over the profile functions as in \cite{NekrasovOkunkov}, or by an integral over the renormalised lengths of the rows of the diagrams as in \cite{PoghossianQSW,Fucitoetal}.
+Instead, we work directly with the integral (\ref{ZkfafPQ}) over $\phi_i$.
+This is somewhat close to the method mentioned in Subsubsection 4.5.1 of \cite{NekrasovOkunkov}, where it was suggested to use the density of $\phi_i$ as a variable of integration, similarly to the theory of large random matrices.
+However, in our case we work with finitely many variables $\phi_i$, so we cannot introduce a continuous density function.
+Moreover, we have to manually include the condition that the number of instantons $k$ is also, in a sense, stable.
+Due to the discrete nature of our problem, we cannot compute the derivatives with respect to $k$, and instead, we perform the `discrete variation', requiring $Z_k$ not to change when we add or remove one instanton.

+We emphasize that this `saddle point summation' is the trickiest step, which clearly does not work in many cases\footnote{It is enough to consider a summand which have a very sharp maximum that stays between two integer values of the summation index.}.
+We will justify the application of this approach for our setting in Section \ref{sec:q-character-corr}.
+The straightforward application of the saddle point method to the computation of the Nekrasov partition function is always complicated by finding the correct normalisation factor.
+To avoid the problem, one usually looks for logarithmic derivatives of the partition function instead, which can be physically interpreted as expectation values of certain `observables' and computed directly from the fixed point data.
+In the non-equivariant limit, the standard approach is to look for

 because it gives precisely the same description as in the Seiberg-Witten formalism \cite{SeibergWitten}.
 We prefer to follow the approach of \cite{PoghossianQSW} and look for